 Women are excluded from decision-making.
-Gender inequalities are ignored, neglected, or forgotten in policymaking and solutions to peacemaking.
-Implementation lags behind words and rhetoric.
-Too much is spent on arms and military security, and too little on gender equality.
+Gender inequalities are neglected.
+Implementation of the Women, Peace and Security Agenda lags behind words and rhetoric.
+Too much is spent on arms and military security, and too little on gender equality and women's meaningful participation.
 Sexual and gender-based violence is endemic and rape in war is perpetrated with impunity.

 The Women, Peace and Security Agenda gives us the tools to change our worlds.

 Around the world, there is a consistent deficit of gender expertise: Women are excluded from peace negotiations and decision-making.

 According to the 2017 UN Secretary-General report on Women, Peace and Security, in 2016, there was a slight decrease in women's overall participation among delegations to peace processes led or co-led by the United Nations compared with the previous year.
 Of the 9 processes tracked, senior women were represented in 11 delegations, compared with in 8 processes and 12 delegations in 2015 and 9 processes and 17 delegations in 2014.
 In 2015, the United Nations provided gender expertise to four of seven (57 per cent) relevant mediation processes, a decrease from 89 per cent in 2015, 67 per cent in 2014 and 88 per cent in 2013.
 Of 6 peace agreements signed in 2016, 3 (50 per cent) contained gender-specific provisions, as compared with 70 per cent in 2015.

 In Libya and Yemen, security situation has now degraded to the point where military dominions have left a very limited space for women to participate in peacebuilding, reconciliation and peace processes, despite them constituting forces for effective change.
 In Colombia, gender expertise was not included in disarmament work.